Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers: Sampling Methods

 \subsection{General approaches}

-A direct and exact approach to computing an infinite-temperature correlation function such as $\braket{A(t)B(0)}_\infty$ would be to pick a complete basis of states $\{\ket{\varphi_k}\}_k$, compute all $\braket{\varphi_k|A(t)B(0)|\varphi_k}$, and then average the results over $k$.
+Let $Q= h_i(t)h_j(0)$, such that $C_{ij}(t)\equiv\braket{Q}_\infty$.
+A direct and exact approach to computing an infinite-temperature correlation function such as $\braket{Q}_\infty$ would be to pick a complete basis of states $\{\ket{\varphi_k}\}_k$, compute all $\braket{\varphi_k|Q|\varphi_k}$, and then average the results over $k$.
 A convenient sampling basis could be, e.g., product states, which are cheap to produce on a QPU and to store on a classical computer.
-By choosing $\ket{\varphi_k}$ to be random product states, one could instead imagine Monte-Carlo sampling $\braket{A(t)B(0)}_\infty$, incurring a statistical error proportional to $S^{-1/2}$ where $S$ is the number of samples.
-Previous works have considered methods of this type, for example Ref.~\cite{joshi_observing_2022} uses random pairs of $z$ basis product states to sample spin-spin correlation functions.
-However in general, to achieve a system-size- and time-independent statistical error using product states, the needed number of samples $S$ could grow with system size $L$ or time $t$ \cite{huang_predicting_2020}.
+By choosing $\ket{\varphi_k}$ to be random product states, one could instead imagine Monte-Carlo sampling $\braket{Q}_\infty$, incurring a statistical error proportional to $S^{-1/2}$ where $S$ is the number of samples.
+A problem-tailored method of this type has been used for spin transport: Ref.~\cite{joshi_observing_2022} uses random pairs of $z$-basis product states to sample spin-spin correlation functions such that there is no sampling error at time zero.

+In general, to achieve a system-size and time-independent \emph{relative} statistical error using product states, the needed number of samples $S$ could grow with time $t$ for transport-type problems.
+For example, one could try to sample the infinite temperature average with random product states locally drawn independently from the Haar measure; see Appendix~\ref{sec:haar_product} for an analysis of this ensemble.
+The sample-to-sample fluctuations are upper bounded by $\braket{Q^\dagger Q}_\infty$, which is provably $O(1)$ for the transport problem.
+However the quantity of interest, $C_{ij}(t)=\braket{Q}_\infty$, is decreasing in time as $t^{-1/z}$.
+Assuming the $O(1)$ upper bound on the fluctuations is tight, this implies a number of samples growing as $S = O(t^{2/z})$ to obtain a time-independent relative error.

 Alternatively, one can harness the phenomenon of quantum typicality to reduce this problem to the calculation of a single expectation value \cite{Goldstein06,Popescu06,gemmer_distribution_2003}.
-In this method, one draws a random pure state $\ket{\psi}$ from the Haar measure on the entire Hilbert space and finds for any operator $Q$ that,
+In this method, one draws a random pure state $\ket{\psi}$ from the Haar measure on the entire Hilbert space and finds that the statistical corrections are $ d^{-1/2} \braket{Q^\dagger Q}_\infty$, which is exponentially small in system size since $\braket{Q^\dagger Q}_\infty = O(1)$ for the transport problem.
+On classical computers, a sample from the Haar ensemble can be generated by fixing some orthonormal basis $\ket{j}$ and directly constructing the entangled state

-so that the statistical corrections are exponentially small in system size provided the numerator is $O(1)$.
-In fact, when approximating $C_r(t)$ using this method, the numerator is provably $O(1)$ as a consequence of unitary dynamics as well as the $h_i$ being local operators.